The Best Cannabis Grow Lights for Your Home Grow

 1. The Light Spectrum

-The most significant factor that affects plant growth is the light spectrum produced by your cannabis grow lights.
+The most significant factor affecting plant growth is the light spectrum produced by cannabis grow lights.
 Depending on your choice of lights, the light spectrum can vary tremendously.

 2. PAR (Photosynthetically Active Radiation)

-Photosynthetically active radiation, or PAR, is the part of the light spectrum that a plant needs to undergo photosynthesis.
-For cannabis, PAR is between the blue/violent low end of the spectrum and the orange/red high end.
+Photosynthetically active radiation, or PAR, is the part of the light spectrum that plants need to undergo photosynthesis.
+For cannabis, PAR is between the blue and red spectrums of the wavelength.

 How can you put PAR to use in your grow?